-NI 1.7.10 Veterinary records

-- 1. When you use any veterinary medicines you must record: - a) date the treatment started and ended - b) reason for treatment - c) the name and type and batch number of the medicine and its active substance - d) method of treatment - e) number and identity of animals you treat - f) length of the legal withdrawal period in days - g) earliest date you can sell the animal or its products as organic - h) posology (dosage) - i) where appropriate veterinary prescription for veterinary care. - 2.
-Whenever veterinary medicines are used the information recorded must be declared to your certification body or control authority before the livestock or livestock products are marketed as organic.

-(EC) 2018/848 Annex II Part II(1.4.4)(1.5.2.7)

-NI 1.7.11 Identification of livestock

-You must identify your livestock at all stages of their production, preparation, transport and marketing using techniques adapted to each species.
+NI 1.7.10 Veterinary records 1.
+When you use any veterinary medicines you must record: a) date the treatment started and ended b) reason for treatment Records of veterinary treatments used c) the name and type and batch number of the medicine and its active substance Veterinary medicines are products which are used to treat or prevent disease. d) method of treatment e) number and identity of animals you treat Examples of veterinary medicines include antibiotics, vaccinations, parasite treatments, minerals and vitamins, herbal and homeopathic products. f) length of the legal withdrawal period in daysg) earliest date you can sell the animal or its products as There are additional statutory record keeping requirements for veterinary organic h) posology (dosage) medicines.
+Government guidance can be found here . i) where appropriate veterinary prescription for veterinary care.
+You must keep records of any additional instructions given to you by the vet relating to the care of the animals under treatment 21.
+2. Whenever veterinary medicines are used the information recorded must be declared to your certification body or control authority before the livestock or livestock products are marketed as organic.
+(EC) 2018/848 Annex II Part II(1.4.4)(1.5.2.7) NI 1.7.11 Identification of livestock The methods you use to identify your livestock must meet the legal You must identify your livestock at all stages of their requirements of country.
+In NI you must follow NICA requirements. production, preparation, transport and marketing using techniques adapted to each species.
 This must be done individually in the case of large mammals and individually or by batch in the case of poultry and small mammals.

-(EC) 2018/848 Annex II Part II (1.3.4.4.5)(1.3.4.5)
+(EC) 2018/848 Annex II Part II (1.3.4.5)(1.3.4.5)